Effects of Immunosuppressive Treatments on Pregnancy Outcomes in Infertile Women: A Systematic Review

 Abstract

-Introduction: Despite recent significant advances in the field of vitro fertilization (IVF), the recurrent implantation failure (RIF) remains a serious challenge in the field of fertility.
+Background: Despite recent significant advances in the field of in-vitro fertilization (IVF), repeated implantation failure (RIF) remains a serious challenge for fertility.
 The suppression and regulation of the immune system by using immunomodulatory or immunosuppressive agents are one of the key ways to reduce RIF.
-We aimed to review the literature for the effect of immunosuppressive drugs on pregnancy outcomes in infertile women.
+The present study aimed to review the literature on the effect of immunosuppressive drugs on pregnancy outcomes, in infertile women with RIF.

-Materials and Methods: In this systematic review, two independent reviewers selected related articles of online databases (Scopus, EMBASE, Cochrane library, Web of Science, CINAHL, Medline, and CIVILICA), without time from inception restrictions up to July 2022.
-Studies were included if they were published in English and Persian and if they included original data on women exposure to immunosuppressive drugs.
+Materials and Methods: In this systematic review, two independent reviewers selected related articles from online databases (Scopus, EMBASE, Cochrane Central Register of Controlled Trials, International Registry Platform for ongoing trials and clinical trails.gov, Web of Science, CINAHL, Medline, and Google Scholar search engine), without time limits from the inception restrictions up to January 2023.

-Results: Fertilization rate, implantation rate and clinical pregnancy rate were significantly higher in prednisone +HCQ group than in prednisone group.
-However, abortion rate was not different between two groups.
-In the a retrospective cohort study, there was not difference between in treated group )hydroxychloroquine + cyclosporine (PDN + HCQ + CsA), prednisone + hydroxychloroquine (PDN + HCQ), prednisone (PDN) tcompared with untreated patients regarding rate of live birth, implantation biochemical and clinical pregnancy (p>0.05).
-Treatment with HCQ down-regulated Th17 related cytokines and function and up-regulated Treg related cytokines and function significantly (p<0.001).
-Hydroxychloroquine (400 mg/orally per day) treatment significantly decreased (p<0.0001) serum level of TNF-α and significantly increased serum level of IL-10 (p< 0.0001).
+Results: Fertilization, implantation, and clinical pregnancy rates were significantly higher in the prednisone + HCQ group than in the prednisone group.
+However, abortion rates were not different between the two groups.
+In a retrospective cohort study, there was no difference between the groups treated with prednisone + hydroxychloroquine + cyclosporine (PDN + HCQ + CsA), prednisone + hydroxychloroquine (PDN + HCQ), and PDN compared with untreated patients in the rate of live birth, implantation, biochemical, and clinical pregnancy (p>0.05).
+Treatment with HCQ significantly down-regulated Th17-related cytokines and function and up-regulated T-reg-related cytokines and function (p<0.001).
+Hydroxychloroquine (400 mg/orally per day) treatment significantly decreased the serum level of TNF-α and significantly increased the serum level of IL-10 (p< 0.0001).

-Conclusion: Based on the combined results, the immunoregulatory can be effective on fertilization rate and live birth rate, but it was not effective on reducing abortion rate.
+Conclusion: Based on the combined results, immunoregulatory agents can be effective in fertilization, clinical pregnancy, live birth, and implantation rates.
+However, it was not effective in reducing abortion rates and biochemical pregnancy.

 Keywords